amrug/ODBC_Wrapper/src/libODBC_Wrapper/README.md

+This is a C++ Wrapper for ODBC-Databases.

 * Install ODBC-driver for your database.
-In case of PostgreSQL:
+In case of PostgreSQL and Debian Linux:

 apt install unixodbc-dev odbc-postgresql